 At this time, uncontested matters for decedents with non-COVID-19 causes of death all COVID-19 and non-COVID-19 contested matters can be electronically filed to “get in line” but are not being reviewed or processed.

-At Burner Law Group, P.C. in our Estate Administration Department we are working with our clients to make sure that any new matters that have COVID-19 related deaths are being filed appropriately with the court’s protocol to make sure they are given essential status and processed.
+At Burner Prudenti Law, P.C. in our Estate Administration Department we are working with our clients to make sure that any new matters that have COVID-19 related deaths are being filed appropriately with the court’s protocol to make sure they are given essential status and processed.
 We have reviewed all pending matters for deaths occurring since March 2020 to see if any of those are COVID-19 related and can receive essential status and reporting them to the court.
 For all other estate matters deemed non-essential by the court, we are getting all of the petitions, waivers and other necessary documents prepared and circulated to the interested parties so that we can file these matters to get in the electronic line for when the courts begin processing the non-COVID-19 matters.

 The Suffolk County Surrogate’s Court releases updates to its procedures frequently as Administrative Orders are issued by the Chief Judge in Albany and we will be sure to share the latest developments.